cujojs/when/docs/installation.md

 #### AMD

-1. Get it. `bower install when`, `yeoman install when`, or `git clone https://github.com/cujojs/when`
+1. Get it. `bower install --save when`, or `git clone https://github.com/cujojs/when`

 1. Configure your loader.
 Here is an example of how configuring the package might look: